 - To uphold the mission, values and educational character and integrity of Bowen College

-- To ensure that all operations of the college comply with all applicable legal and regulation requirements as well as all policies, protocols and procedures of the college including this code of ethics
+- To ensure that all operations of the college comply with all applicable legal and regulatory requirements as well as all policies, protocols, and procedures of the college including this code of ethics

 - To perform the duties of their position with personal and professional integrity to the best of their abilities